The 2019 flu season and the influenza vaccine for children

 There is a lot of reliable information available already.
 We have set out, below, some useful material to help you.

-Under the South Australian State Funded Childhood Influenza Program Children aged 6 months to less than 5 years of age are eligible to receive influenza vaccine for free.
+Under the South Australian State Funded Childhood Influenza Program Children aged 6 months to less than 5 years of age are eligible to receive the Fluarix® Tetra influenza vaccine for free.

-all Aboriginal and Torres Strait Islander children aged 6 months up to 5 years of age
+All Aboriginal and Torres Strait Islander people over 6 months of age

 What makes Influenza such a concern?